IW276/IW276WS20-P8/README.md

 ## Running

 ### Run data splitting
-The input images from https://bwsyncandshare.kit.edu are very big and they must be splitted in small images for fast training.
+The input images from https://bwsyncandshare.kit.edu are very big and they must be split in small images for fast training.
 [Panda-Toolkit](https://github.com/IW276/PANDA-Toolkit) was used to split the input picture in a lot of small images.
-You can find the scripts for the data splitting in folder "pythonsplittingProject".
+You can find the scripts for the data splitting in the folder "pythonsplittingProject".
 You should run following script from this folder to split the train data:
 ```
 python PANDA-Toolkit/generate_split_data.py --image_root ./ --person_anno_file image_ann